-Central Goldfields is a rural municipality that is small in area relative to the state average and has a moderate urban density.
-It’s major emissions source is electricity consumption, due to the community’s scale of population and commercial activity.
+Central Goldfields is a rural municipality that is geographically small relative to the state average and has a low urban density.
+Its major emissions source is electricity consumption, due to the community’s scale of population and commercial activity.
 The second largest source of emissions is on road transportation.

 |Source||SectorEmissions (t CO2e)|

 |Domestic air travel||0|

 Land Use data is not used in the chart nor the displayed total municipal emissions.